Notice of Pre-AIA or AIA Status

 Ma, from the same field of endeavor as Jensen, teaches further comprising: applying at least one fluorescing calibration marker to the object (Ma: fig. 2 element 10, p.
 6 para 4); and “calibrating a measuring system, locating the object, and/or orienting the measuring system and the object relative to one another with the at least one fluorescing calibration marker” (Ma: p.
 6 para 4).

-Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to apply the teaching of Sugiyama (replacing filter 16 of Jensen with the filter 40 of Sugiyama) to Jensen to have an amount of light of the projection wavelength range passed by damping the projection wavelength range during the filtering is matched to the amount of light at a fluorescence wavelength to equalize the image brightnesses of effects caused by two wavelength ranges in order to obtain the same intensity of chromaticity in the signals, thus, increasing the accuracy of the image of the object.
+Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to apply the teaching of Kaule (replacing filter 16 of Jensen with filters 3 or 4 of Kaule) to Jensen to have an amount of light in the projection wavelength range passed by damping the projection wavelength range during the filtering is matched to the amount of light in the fluorescence wavelength range to equalize the image brightnesses of effects caused by the projection and fluorescence wavelength ranges, and wherein when the amount of light in the projection wavelength range is matched to the amount of light in the fluorescence wavelength range reflections of the projected light structures are damped to reduce disturbances in the same image recording such that neither of the projection wavelength range and the fluorescence wavelength range overdetermines an image brightness of the optoelectronic image recording in order to distinguish between several fluorescent materials which may be present in the sample (Abstract last sentence).

-Jensen, when modified by Sugiyama, does not teach a measuring system for three-dimensional measuring of objects.
+Jensen, when modified by Kaule, does not teach a measuring system for three-dimensional measuring of objects with a method as claimed in claim 1.

 Wolff, from the same field of endeavor as Jensen, teaches a measuring system for three-dimensional measuring of objects with a method as claimed in claim 1 (Wolff: p.
 9 para 2 lines 11-16).